brettle/DeepBlueRobotics.github.io/README.md

  9. When you are finished making changes, commit them, pull (resolving conflicts if necessary, and push.
  10. [Request merging of your changes into the production website](#requesting-merging-of-changes-into-the-production-website).

-# Administration
+# Behind the Scenes

-## Adding and Removing Editors

-## Adding and Removing Publishers

-## Configuring a New Repository
+The staging and production websites, are the static [GitHub Pages](https://help.github.com/en/github/working-with-github-pages) sites associated with the [DeepBlueRobotics GitHub organization](https://github.com/DeepBlueRobotics) and the [DeepBlueRoboticsMentors GitHub organization](https://github.com/DeepBlueRoboticsMentors) respectively.

+GitHub Pages uses [Jekyll](https://jekyllrb.com/docs/) to generate those sites from corresponding repositories in those organizations.
+The staging repository is a fork of the production repository.
+The [Netlify Content Management System](https://www.netlifycms.org/) is an single page add-on that allows non-technical users to use the `/admin` page of a site to edit content in the site's repository.

-If you want to fork the repository for use as the GitHub pages site for a user or organization (note that the site's internal links won't work if you try to use it as a *project* GitHub pages site):
+If you want to fork this repository for use as the GitHub pages site for a user or different organization (note that the site's internal links won't work if you try to use it as a *project* GitHub pages site):

  1. Fork the https://github.com/DeepBlueRobotics/DeepBlueRobotics.github.io repository to your own account or an organization
  2. Rename the forked repository to `<user>.github.io` or `<organization>.github.io`.